dhis2/dhis2-docs/src/developer/web-api/analytics.md

 | Enrollment Organisation units | `<program id>.ou` | Organisation unit identifiers, and also the keywords USER_ORGUNIT, USER_ORGUNIT_CHILDREN, USER_ORGUNIT_GRANDCHILDREN, LEVEL-<level\> and OU_GROUP-<group-id\>. |
 | Event Organisation units | `<program id><program stage id>.ou` | Organisation unit identifiers, and also the keywords USER_ORGUNIT, USER_ORGUNIT_CHILDREN, USER_ORGUNIT_GRANDCHILDREN, LEVEL-<level\> and OU_GROUP-<group-id\>. |

-### Tracked entity instance query analytics { #webapi_tei_query_analytics }
+### Tracked entity (TE) query analytics { #webapi_te_query_analytics }

-The *analytics/tei/query* endpoint provides queries for captured TEIs, allowing querying and filtering for information related to TEIs, along with their respective enrollments and events.
+The *analytics/trackedEntities/query* endpoint provides queries for captured TEs, allowing querying and filtering for information related to TEs, along with their respective enrollments and events.
 It does not perform any aggregation.

     /api/41/analytics/enrollments/query

 You can specify any number of dimensions and any number of filters in a query.
-Dimension item identifiers can refer to any of the data elements in program stages, program attributes, tracked entity attributes, fixed and relative periods and organisation units.
+Dimension item identifiers can refer to any of the data elements in program stages, program attributes, tracked entity attributes, fixed and relative periods, and organization units.
 Dimensions can optionally have a query operator and a filter.
-TEIs queries should be on the format described below.
+TEs queries should be in the format described below.

-    /api/41/analytics/tei/query/<tracked-entity-type-id>?dimension=ou:<ou-id>;<ou-id>&
+    /api/41/analytics/trackedEntities/query/<tracked-entity-type-id>?dimension=ou:<ou-id>;<ou-id>&
     	dimension=<item-id>&dimension=<item-id>:<operator>:<filter>

-For example, to retrieve TEIs of type `Person` from the "Child Program" and "Antenatal care" programs, where the "First name" is "James":
+For example, to retrieve TEs of type `Person` from the "Child Program" and "Antenatal care" programs, where the "First name" is "James":

-    /api/41/analytics/tei/query/nEenWmSyUEp?program=IpHINAT79UW,WSGAb5XwJ3Y&dimension=IpHINAT79UW.w75KJ2mc4zz:eq:James
+    /api/41/analytics/trackedEntities/query/nEenWmSyUEp?program=IpHINAT79UW,WSGAb5XwJ3Y&dimension=IpHINAT79UW.w75KJ2mc4zz:eq:James

 Paging can be applied to the query by specifying the page number and the page size parameters.
-If page number is specified but page size is not, a page size of 50 will be used.
-If page size is specified but page number is not, a page number of 1 will be used.
+If the page number is specified but the page size is not, a page size of 50 will be used.
+If the page size is specified but the page number is not, a page number of 1 will be used.
 To get the second page of the response with a page size of 10 you can use a query like this:

-    /api/41/analytics/tei/query/nEenWmSyUEp?program=IpHINAT79UW,WSGAb5XwJ3Y&dimension=IpHINAT79UW.w75KJ2mc4zz:eq:James
+    /api/41/analytics/trackedEntities/query/nEenWmSyUEp?program=IpHINAT79UW,WSGAb5XwJ3Y&dimension=IpHINAT79UW.w75KJ2mc4zz:eq:James
     	&pageSize=10&page=2

 #### Filtering

-Filters can be applied to data elements, tracked entity attributes and tracked entity identifiers.
-The filtering is done through a query parameter on the following format:
+Filters can be applied to data elements, tracked entity attributes, and tracked entity identifiers.
+The filtering is done through a query parameter in the following format:

     &dimension=<item-id>:<operator>:<filter-value>